yoobezxc/dice-roller-js/README.md

-hello this is my dice roller program project
+hello this is my dice roller program project, learn by bro code youtube channel.